TNZO Governance

 5. Reward Distribution

 Staking rewards incentivize network security and service provision.
-Rewards come from two sources: (1) Base staking rewards from inflation/treasury, and (2) Commission fee revenue distributed to stakers (30% of 0.5% network commission).
+Rewards come from two sources: (1) Base staking rewards from inflation/treasury, and (2) A share of the network commission revenue (the protocol's 5–10% cut of gross service payments) distributed to stakers.

 5.1 Epoch-Based Distribution